movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Key-based leaf insertion, replacement, and deletion now use that write search.
 Each mutation rebuilds the leaf in zeroed scratch storage, preserving packed little-endian keys and payloads while compacting all item data.
 A changed first key is propagated through the required ancestor separators.
-Full leaves return `ENOSPC` until splitting is implemented, and deletion of the sole item in a non-root leaf returns `EOPNOTSUPP` until empty-node removal is implemented.
+Insertion performs a byte-balanced two-way split of a full leaf, recursively splits full internal nodes, and grows the root.
+Child references moved between internal nodes and new root/parent relationships are queued as delayed reference changes.
+A pathological large middle item which requires three leaves still returns `ENOSPC`.
+Deletion of the sole item in a non-root leaf returns `EOPNOTSUPP` until empty-node removal is implemented.
 An empty level-zero root remains valid.

 The first root COW also saves the old root location on the transaction's dirty-root queue.
 Abort restores it before stale COW buffers and allocations